gblfrc/cg-2023-assignments/README.md

 [^inclusion]: A note of caution: VS generally does not import all the files in folders recursively.
 In most of the cases, not importing such files does not prevent the projects to be run; in other cases, such as those in which the solutions are to put in a specific folder, it is simply enough to open the folder from the solution explorer and directly include the specific files.
 [^solutions]: In most of the cases, there is a single file to replace in the main project folder.
 In very few occasions more than a file has to be replaced.
 For all those cases, please consult the [Additional notes](#additional-notes) section.
 [^glslc]: The *glslc* command is not a native command in Windows.
 However, this compiler is usually distributed and installed with the Vulkan SDK.
 To make the command accessible from any directory, browse for the related executable in the Vulkan SDK *bin* folder and add the folder to the *PATH* environment variable.
+[^a07-camera-rot]: In order to avoid unpleasant effects, the camera roll was bound to 20°.